Society Rules Irish Shorthorn Society

 The rules set out in Appendix 1 shall apply to the birth of every calf whose entry is desired to be registered in any of the Herd Books of the Irish Shorthorn Society Ltd.

 1. (a) The birth of every female calf whose entry is desired to be registered in any of the Herd Books of the Irish Shorthorn Society Ltd. shall be notified to the Irish Shorthorn Society Ltd. by the breeder or his representative within 30 days from the date of birth of the calf.
-The birth of every bull calf whose entry is desired to be registered in any of the Herd Books of the Irish Shorthorn Society Ltd. shall be notified to the Irish Shorthorn Society Ltd. by the breeder or his representative within 365 days from the date of birth of the calf.
+The birth of every bull calf whose entry is desired to be registered in any of the Herd Books of the Irish Shorthorn Society Ltd. shall be notified to the Irish Shorthorn Society Ltd. by the breeder or his representative within 180 days from the date of birth of the calf.
+All bulls are to be genotyped from 1st January 2017.
 The procedure(s) for registering calves are:

 (i) Notification of the birth on the ICBF Animal Event System (AE) form duly completed giving details of date of birth, sex, colour, ear tag number, dam, sire and name of calf to be forwarded to ICBF for entry in the appropriate Herd Book of the Irish Shorthorn Society Ltd.